 Locate the stepper motors and the broken linkage.
 Replace what’s broken.

 Re-sync the stepper motors by turning the ignition on.
 See if it works properly.

 Once you’ve tested that everything works normally, put back all the parts removed.

-Note: In all these steps, you have to be very careful not to damage your interior.
-Also, take note that the car must be turned off the whole time.
+Note: In all these steps, you must be careful not to damage your interior.
+Also, note that the car must be turned off the whole time.